-(1) In case where a trademark used by a business operator A with respect to goods G connected with its own business has become well known throughout Japan, the use of the trademark by a business operator B with respect to goods X (although not similar to the goods G and having no relationship with the goods G in respect of its manufacturer, seller, distribution route, materials, intended purpose, etc.) connected with its own business leads consumers to see the goods X not as goods connected with the business of the business operator A but as goods connected with the business of another business operator A' having affiliated or other business relationship with the business operator A with confusion caused over the source of the goods (on the assumption of the presence of the business operator A' which does not actually exist).
+- (1) In the case where a trademark (S) used by a business operator X with respect to the service "provision of ramen" connected with its own business has become well known throughout Japan, the use of the trademark (S) by a business operator Y with respect to goods "soba noodles" (although not similar to the service "provision of ramen") connected with its own business leads consumers to mistakenly recognize the goods "soba noodles" as goods connected with another business of business operator X and such consumers would be confused over the source of the goods. - (2) In the case where a trademark "JPO" used by a business operator P with respect to goods "telecommunication machines and apparatus" connected with its own business has become well known throughout Japan, the use of the trademark "JPO" by a business operator R with respect to goods "toys" (although not similar to the goods "telecommunication machines and apparatus" and having no relationship with the goods in respect of their manufacturer, seller, distribution route, materials, intended purpose, etc.) connected with its own business leads consumers to mistakenly recognize the goods "toys" not as goods connected with the business of the business operator P but as goods connected with the business of an affiliate of business operator P and to be confused over the source of the goods. - 2.
+To judge the liability of a trademark "likely to cause confusion in connection with the goods or services pertaining to a business of another person" the following facts are comprehensively taken into consideration.